Atluzka/account-gen-bot/README.md

         {
             "id": "Id of the role",
-            "cooldown": "Here put the cooldown in seconds, this is a integer.", "gen-access": [
+            "cooldown": "Here put the cooldown in seconds, this is a integer.", "can-bulk-gen": "boolean, switch if the user can use the bulkgen command or not. true - means they can.", "bulk-gen-max": "int, how many accounts can they generate per bulkgen.", "gen-access": [
 		"Here put",
 		"The names of all the services u want the user with this",